haakonka/haakonka/README.md

 - 💻 I have developed various web applications using Vue.js with SpringBoot for the backend, as well as React.js paired with FastAPI.
 - 🤖 I have completed  ompleted several courses in machine learning and co-authored a bachelor’s thesis on a computer vision project.
 - ⚙️ I have some experience with C++, Linux and working with Docker.
-- 🌱 I'm currently gaining hands-on experience in ethical hacking using Kali Linux.
+- 🌱 I'm currently gaining hands-on experience with Unity and C# for my Master's project
 - 📫 How to reach me: haakon.kanter@gmail.com